Aid-Pioneers/shipment-aid-tracker/README.md

 ## Troubleshooting

 ### Registering and signing in locally
-Email confirmation can be enabled/disabled for local development by updating the local [supabase config] (./supabase/config.toml).
+Email confirmation can be enabled/disabled for local development by updating the local [supabase config](./supabase/config.toml).

 If enabled, then any confirmation emails will be routed to a locally running [InBucket](http://localhost:54324/) and can be responded to there.
 Supabase will not send an email to an actual email server e.g. gmail!